![]() |

 Whitaker, directed by Barry Letts

-The Doctor, Jamie and Victoria land on Earth in the near future.
-A series
+The Doctor, Jamie and Victoria land on Earth in the near future, where

 |